Julia Faye: Personal life

 Faye married Harold Leroy Wallick on August 2, 1913, in Manhattan.
 Wallick predeceased her, and she is listed as a widow in the 1930 census.

-Faye first met Cecil B. DeMille in 1917 and became one of his mistresses.
 In 1920, Faye resided at 2450 Glendower Avenue in Los Feliz.
 She later bought a Colonial Revival-style mansion at 2338 Observatory Avenue, also in Los Feliz.

-Faye married screenwriter Walter Anthony Merrill on October 24, 1935, in Los Angeles.
-In April 1936, she announced that she had obtained a Nevada divorce from Merrill.
+After retiring from films for a few years, Faye married playwright and screenwriter Walter Anthony Merrill on October 24, 1935, at the Little Church of the Flowers in Glendale, California.
+The couple first met when they were introduced to each other by their matron of honor, Grace Tibbett, the wife of opera singer Lawrence Tibbett.
+DeMille was present at the wedding ceremony and gave Faye away.
+In April 1936, Faye announced that she had obtained a Nevada divorce from Merrill on April 3.
+She cited incompatibility as the reason for the divorce, which Merrill did not contest.
+Both confirmed that they separated ten days after the wedding, and Faye said, "We were just unable to make a go of it.
+We felt terribly because we had to separate, but we did so with no ill feeling toward each other."

 Faye began writing a memoir, Flicker Faces, in the mid-1940s.
-Although it remains unpublished, some excerpts from the memoir are included in author Scott Eyman's 2010 biography of DeMille, Empire of Dreams: The Epic Life of Cecil B. DeMille.
+Hollywood gossip columnist Hedda Hopper said, "If she tells all, it will sell like hot cakes."
+Although it remains unpublished, some excerpts from the memoir are included in two Cecil B. DeMille biographies: Scott Eyman's Empire of Dreams: The Epic Life of Cecil B. DeMille (2010) and John Kobal's The Lost World of DeMille (2019).